This blog may contain affiliate links. Read our disclosure policy for more info.

-Pros and Cons to Visiting Milford Sound in the Winter
+Pros and Cons of Visiting Milford Sound in the Winter

 A big pro is that Milford Sound will be a heck of a lot quieter in the winter months, so you’ll have the place pretty much to yourself.
-Fewer people on the boat cruises too means the viewing platform on the boat will be empty – giving you the chance to snap an epic photo.
+Fewer people on the boat cruises too, which means the viewing platform on the boat will be empty – giving you the chance to snap an epic photo.

 The road into Milford too will be significantly quieter and you are less likely to come across large coaches that tend to congest the narrow road from Te Anau to Milford.